How to Install Windows 11 on Unsupported Hardware (Bypass TPM, Secure Boot, and RAM Check)

 2. Open Registry Editor (regedit)

-Press Shift + F10 to open a command prompt.
-This shortcut works during Windows Setup and gives you temporary access to system tools.
+Press Shift + F10 to open a command prompt during Windows Setup.
+This shortcut gives temporary access to system tools inside the installer environment.

 Then type regedit and press Enter to open the Registry Editor.